The foreman, assigned to moderate the rest of the jury—a job which he is not quite qualified for but determined to do his best at.

 - Heel Realization: When, in the middle of his furious insistence that the defendant is guilty, he sees the picture of his estranged son and rips it to pieces, you can see in his face that he has just figured out what he was really doing.

-- Jerkass Fašade: This just might be his defining characteristic, voting "guilty" simply because of the bad relationship he has with his estranged son, not because of the facts.
+- Hidden Heart of Gold: This just might be his defining characteristic: voting "guilty" simply because of the bad relationship he has with his estranged son, not because of the facts.

-- Oh, Crap: When he contradicts his own, earlier argument.
+- When he contradicts his own, earlier argument.

 - And when the rational part of his brain retakes control as he's tearing up the photo of him and his son, the look on his face changes from rage to absolute horror.

-- Red Oni, Blue Oni: The red to Juror #8's blue.
+- Red Oni, Blue Oni: The temperamental, emotion-prone and hot-headed red to Juror #8's calm, collected blue.

 - Villainous Breakdown: His final act in the play before the end and final vote.